rwbryan/skills-pe/README.md

 TASK 2
 Log into droplet
 Configure system to disallow password based login (allow key-based login only)
 Create a startup script that will run as the “wannabe” user and will launch a docker container inside the droplet.
-The container should run in the background and execute /usr/local/bin/<yourscript> from the droplet filesystem
+The container should run in the background and execute your script from the droplet filesystem
 When finished with configuration, leave the droplet in a powered-off state

 TASK 3